sile-typesetter/sile/README.md

 #### Fedora

-A [COPR][copr] repository is available for Fedora users with packages of SILE and all the necessary dependencies including fonts.
+A [COPR][copr] repository is available for Fedora users with packages of SILE and all the necessary dependencies.
-Fedora 36 and Fedora 37 are supported.
+Fedora 38 and later are supported.
 There is work in progress to get the packages added to the official Fedora repository.

 ```console